Code-Institute-Submissions/milestone-17/README.md

 ## Testing

-When clicking the buttons the site would jump back to the top of the page almost looking like it was refreshing I gave the anchor-tag an
+When clicking the buttons the site would jump back to the top of the page almost looking like it was refreshing.
+I gave the anchor-tag an href of its own ID so the screen will not move while clicking the buttons.

 When first building the web-app I had the Nav Buttons (location filters) at the top of the screen, adhering to established design techniques.
 This gave me a few problems.
 Firstly when using the map you had to